nickhand/cosmology/README.md

 cosmology
 =======

-basic package for cosmological calculations, including linear and nonlinear power spectrum and quantities that evolve in redshift
+Algorithms to compute various cosmological quantities, including quantities that evolve with redshift, linear and nonlinear power spectra, and halo model quantities.